 Operating While Intoxicated has many names: DUI, OUI, operating while impaired, drunk or drugged driving, drinking under the influence, unlawful body alcohol level, just to name a few.
 An allegation just for operating while impaired, on its own, is a serious matter.
 However, adding in the factor that you are accused of driving under the influence of alcohol or drugs with a child in the car takes this criminal charge to a whole other level of trouble.
 Operating while intoxicated in a vehicle with a child is called “OWI Child Endangerment” and has increased penalties and license sanctions.

 Think about it.
 It will be bad enough that the court will view you as an intoxicated driver who endangered yourself and others.
-Now, you could be viewed as someone that endangered a child as well.
-Basically, you have a twofold issue, allegations of impaired driving and child endangerment.
-There will definitely be a prosecutor working earnestly to convict you.
+Now, you could also be considered someone that endangered a child.
+You have a twofold issue: allegations of impaired driving and child endangerment.
+There will be a prosecutor working earnestly to convict you.
 There may even be the added complications of a Child Protective Services investigation.
 In this challenging situation, the defense lawyer protecting you in court is the only thing standing between you and severe consequences.

 There may be a way to avoid a conviction and mitigate any sentence the judge may impose, but only if you act swiftly and hire a specialized criminal defense attorney to advocate and guide you through this process.